It's a lot easier to decoupage napkins to surfaces than you think! Learn how to do it with Mod Podge – tips, tricks, and a video included.

-Once you learn to decoupage napkins, you're going to be hooked!
+Once you learn to decoupage with napkins, you're going to be hooked!
 I want to share a bit of the process with you and some tips gathered from my Getting Crafty with Mod Podge group on Facebook.

 - Separate the napkin layers before beginning.
 This means peel the (typically) white layer off the back of the front layer.
 You can gently rub the layers together to separate or use a piece of Scotch tape in one corner and pull.